cassidoo/talks/speaker-rider.md

 - I ask for a speaker fee because I value my time (and hope you do too), I often have to take time off of work or projects to travel and attend, and because I want to normalize people getting paid for their work (especially underrepresented groups).
 - For non-profit events, I may choose to waive this based on ticket pricing, scholarship programs, etc.
 - I'm not putting a number here because it varies depending on the event.
-Please don't make it awkward and be like "uh, we don't normally pay speakers, but you get exposure," because I can't pay my mortgage with exposure. <3 I understand that some events don't have budget to pay speakers, and I'll address this on a case-by-case basis (but also, you should have budget to pay your speakers).
+Please don't make it awkward and be like "uh, we don't normally pay speakers, but you get exposure," because I can't pay my bills with exposure. <3 I understand that some events don't have budget to pay speakers, and I'll address this on a case-by-case basis (but also, you should have budget to pay your speakers).

 ### Ticket